 1 What is DofE?

-The Duke of Edinburgh's Award (DofE) is the world’s leading youth achievement awards programme for young people and was founded in 1956 by Prince Philip.
+The Duke of Edinburgh's Award (DofE) is the world’s leading youth achievement awards programme for young people; it was founded in 1956 by Prince Philip.

 There are three awards levels: